 Fertilizing growing peas

-Click here to learn more about nitrogen-fixing.
+Click here to learn more about the nitrogen-fixing process.

 Provide the peas with the right conditions to thrive by adding organic matter to the soil.
 Then supplement with a boost of a seaweed feed throughout the growing season.

 It is important to remember that too much nitrogen may lead to aphid infestation.
 Make sure the soil is balanced and well-draining.

 Support your growing peas

 There are two types of peas: vining and bush.